 Hello, friends.
 It's lovely to see your bright, smiling faces this fabulous Monday morning.
 So yesterday was my birthday, but that wasn't the most exciting part of my week.
-Last Wednesday, I received the first print copy of These Are the Momentsand I nearly died of excitement.
+Last Wednesday, I received the first print copy of and I nearly died of excitement.
 (It's an actual possibility.
 Look it up.)

 As a self-published writer, you have to ask yourself some big questions.
 Which platform are you going to use?
 Are you going to print copies or just stick with ebooks?
 When I first decided to use Createspace to print my book, I was a little overwhelmed.
 What size book should I pick?
 What kind of cover should I use?